MichelaLecca/MEEK/README.md

 Note that the code of SuPeR has been cloned from  https://github.com/StefanoMesselodi/Super

-An example of MEEK interface is show in example01.jpg.
+An example of MEEK interface is provided in example01.jpg.

 ***********************************************************
 ## References: